vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 the horse, ox, sheep and goat, and lastly into the earth with its rice and bar-ley, etc’.
 11 This at first sight curious doctrine goes back to early brahmanical speculation regarding the life-sustaining substance \( medha\) embodied in the sacrificial victim and transmitted in the sacrificial acṭ The primordial cosmic Puruṣa \(r̥V X.90, see above\) is the fountain-head of the medha.
 By his being sacrificed in the cosmic Puruṣamedha the medha  of the Puruṣa passed on to the horse, empowering the horse-sacrifice \(Aśvamedha\) etc., a lineage that finally makes the seeds of the earth fit for sacrifice \( medhya\).
 12 Speaking of this conception, the French scholar Charles Malamoud warns against misinterpre-tation, observing that, rather than with a historical development, we are here concerned with a peculiarity of brahmanical thought, in which each part of a structure is at the same time equivalent of and comprising the whole.
 13

-All the same, it seems possible, if we take an orthodox brahmanical view, to see in the innocent vāstuyaj˜

-na, House Sacrifice, its link with a less gentle, more bloody prototype, which, however, as far as house and temple building is concerned, is not attested in the texts, unless perhaps wrapped up in highly symbolic language that can be decoded only by learned brahmins and well-trained indologistṣ Yet, to infer from this the unhistoric nature of such a bloody prototype may be a fallacy.
+All the same, it seems possible, if we take an orthodox brahmanical view, to see in the innocent vāstuyajña, House Sacrifice, its link with a less gentle, more bloody prototype, which, however, as far as house and temple building is concerned, is not attested in the texts, unless perhaps wrapped up in highly symbolic language that can be decoded only by learned brahmins and well-trained indologistṣ Yet, to infer from this the unhistoric nature of such a bloody prototype may be a fallacy.

 The Vedic text corpus knows of an ‘animation sacrifice’, to use Jordaan and Wessing’s terminology, not to install a house or other permanent building, but to build a make-shift sacrificial fire-altar in the Agnicayana ceremony.
 Archaeological evidence confirms the historic reality of this type of altars in ancient India.
 I refer to the three Agnicayana altars found in Jagatgram \(Dehra Dun District, UP\).
 14